 Implementation of MM CUL-2 and MM CUL-3, which include protocols related to the inadvertent discovery of archaeological resources and human remains that could include tribal cultural resources, would reduce the potentially significant impact to a less-than-significant level by ensuring the protection and proper treatment of any previously unknown tribal cultural resources, if discovered during construction.
+In addition, MM CUL-2 also requires cultural resources awareness training for all construction personnel working on the project site to facilitate the proper identification and treatment of any resources that are discovered during construction.
 See Section 4.5.3.5, Mitigation Measures, for details.